tposejank/hxcord/README.md

-# disclaimer
-this is written by chatgpt.
-I will change this later

 # discord.hx

 **discord.hx** is an API and Gateway wrapper for [Discord](https://discord.com/) written in Haxe, inspired by [discord.py](https://github.com/Rapptz/discord.py), which is built using Python.
-The project aims to provide an easy-to-use and efficient way to interact with the Discord API and Gateway, allowing developers to build bots and automation for Discord servers using Haxe.
+The project aims to provide an easy-to-use and efficient way to interact with the Discord API and Gateway, allowing you to make a bot for Discord servers using Haxe.

 ## Features